The Fertility Diet – Foods to Eat When Trying to Get Pregnant

 Full-fat dairy contains protein and other nutrients known to support fertility like zinc, choline, selenium, vitamin A and vitamin D. Vitamin A is essential for reproduction in both males and females.
 In females, vitamin A supports egg quality, ovarian response, embryonic development, and placental function.
 In men, vitamin A is required for maintenance of the genital tract.
-Vitamin A is known to support immune health in men and women.
+Vitamin A has been shown to support immune health in men and women.

 Full-fat dairy also contains lots of calcium.
 In addition to supporting bone, heart, muscle, and nerve health, calcium is involved in sperm production in men.
 It is important to ensure you are eating full-fat products as the calcium found in skim and other lesser-fat products does not absorb as effectively.

 Asparagus is loaded with folate.
 As discussed, folate can help improve male and female fertility and impact fetal development.
 Fertility specialists recommend that women ensure appropriate levels of folate through diet and supplementation to prevent neural birth defects.
-Folate has also been shown to increase implantation rates in women undergoing IVF treatment.
-Men need folate to ensure sperm DNA replicates accurately without mutations.
-Errors in DNA replication can lead to genetically abnormal sperm, which is known to cause male infertility.
+Folate has also been associated with increased implantation rates in women undergoing IVF treatment.
+For men, low folate levels have been associated with increased DNA damage in sperm.
+Errors in DNA replication can lead to genetically abnormal sperm, which is known to negatively impact male fertility.

 Pomegranates are rich in antioxidants that are rumored to assist with fertility.
-Pomegranates contain vitamin C, folate, and potassium, which are all known to impact male fertility.
-Pomegranates can improve sperm concentration and motility in men.
-In women, pomegranates increase blood flow to the uterus, supporting uterine health.
+Pomegranates contain vitamin C, folate, and potassium, which have all been shown to impact male fertility.
+Pomegranates may help support sperm concentration and motility in men.
+In women, pomegranates may help to support increased blood flow to the uterus, supporting uterine health.

 Walnuts contain high amounts of protein, fat, and magnesium.
 Walnuts are about 15% protein and 65% fat.
 A single serving of walnuts provides 163% of your daily recommended amount of magnesium.
 Magnesium is an essential mineral for overall health and fertility.
 Magnesium helps to convert the food we eat into energy for our cells.
 It also helps the body detoxify and eliminates foreign invaders in the liver that could negatively impact fertility.

 Berries are a healthy, sweet, and sometimes sour, tasty snack.
-They are loaded with antioxidants and anti-inflammatory phytonutrients that are known to combat inflammation and to help both male and female fertility.
+They are loaded with antioxidants and anti-inflammatory phytonutrients that have been shown to combat inflammation helping to support male and female fertility.
 Berries are also high in folate and vitamin C.

 Beans and Lentils

-Beans and lentils are packed with the following nutrients known to impact both male and female fertility positively:
+Beans and lentils are packed with the following nutrients which may help support both male and female fertility: